Birding walk (0.5 or 1 day)

-A variety of low-lying secondary forests near the town of Sorong still supports a well-diversified and colorful
+A variety of low-lying secondary forests near the town of Sorong still support a well-diversified and colorful

 lowland forest avifauna, including the West Papua endemic Red-billed Brushturkey and Black Lory and the restricted-range